-- Chapter 1 provides an overview of the Tax Credit Evaluation Act and the R&D tax credit. - Chapter 2 provides an overview of the intent and objectives of the tax credit. - Chapter 3 provides an overview of the federal research tax credit and R&D credits in other states. - Chapter 4 discusses the State and local costs of the tax credit. - Chapter 5 discusses the tax credit program activity. - Chapter 6 provides information on R&D activities and innovation in Maryland. - Chapter 7 examines factors that influence research and innovation across states.
+- Chapter 1 provides an overview of the Tax Credit Evaluation Act and the R&D tax credit. - Chapter 2 provides an overview of the intent and objectives of the tax credit. - Chapter 3 provides an overview of the federal tax credit and R&D credits in other states. - Chapter 4 discusses the State and local costs of the tax credit. - Chapter 5 discusses the tax credit program activity. - Chapter 6 provides information on R&D activities and innovation in Maryland. - Chapter 7 examines factors that influence research and innovation across states. - Chapter 8 analyzes the impacts of the tax credit.